Leayal/ApplicationController/README.md

 # Application controller
-Provides a simple skeleton application to manage instances (Single-instance or multi-instance, support command-line).
+Provides a simple skeleton application to manage instances for single-instance application (support command-line application).

 It's here because of the `It's not worth to include the whole System.VisualBasic reference just for single-instance application` reason.

-It's not bug-free, though.
+I don't think it's bug-free, though.
+So fire any bug reports if you want to.

-## Caveat
+## Note
-* The method executing order is different from [Microsoft.VisualBasic.ApplicationServices.WindowsFormsApplicationBase](https://docs.microsoft.com/en-us/dotnet/api/microsoft.visualbasic.applicationservices.windowsformsapplicationbase?view=netframework-4.0).
-The order of this class is:
+* Unlike [Microsoft.VisualBasic.ApplicationServices.WindowsFormsApplicationBase](https://docs.microsoft.com/en-us/dotnet/api/microsoft.visualbasic.applicationservices.windowsformsapplicationbase?view=netframework-4.0).
+The class has slightly different implementation:
-  1. Run(string[]) or Run()
+  * Run(string[]) or Run() will then invoke either one of these abstract methods in the devired classes:
-  2. OnRun(string[])
+    * OnStartupFirstInstance(string[]) if it is the instance is launched for the first time.
-  3. OnStartup(StartupEventArgs)
+	* OnStartupNextInstance(string[]) if it is the instance is launched after the first time.
-  4. OnStartupNextInstance(StartupNextInstanceEventArgs) (in case the application is in single-instance and a subsequent instance has been launched after)
+  * This means you will implement Windows message loop by yourself.
-* In case of single-instance:
+* Using:
-  * The class use [MemoryMappedFile](https://docs.microsoft.com/en-us/dotnet/api/system.io.memorymappedfiles.memorymappedfile?view=netframework-4.0) and [Mutexes](https://docs.microsoft.com/en-us/dotnet/standard/threading/mutexes) to lock and pass the command-line arguments from subsequent instances to the first instance.
+  * The class use [NamedPipe](https://docs.microsoft.com/en-us/dotnet/standard/io/how-to-use-named-pipes-for-network-interprocess-communication) to pass the command-line arguments from subsequent instances to the first instance.
   * The class use [Mutexes](https://docs.microsoft.com/en-us/dotnet/standard/threading/mutexes) to determine the first instance and subsequent instances.

 ## Example: